wikimedia/pywikibot/pywikibot/README.rst

 are not installed by default on some Linux distributions:

   * python-xml (required to parse XML via SaX2)
-  * python-celementtree (recommended if you use XML dumps)
   * python-tkinter (optional, used by some experimental GUI stuff)